Erawan Shrine

 Stepping into this area, one is met with a harmonious blend of modern edifices and local eateries.
 Likewise enhanced by the blessings of favorable weather.
 As a prominent fixture in Bangkok, this shrine takes its place among the city’s illustrious landmarks.
 Positioned at the very heart of the urban expanse and conveniently close to a BTS station, it beckons both native Thai residents and curious foreigners seeking the benevolence of Lord Brahma, the deity boasting four countenances.

-See also Giant Swing
+See also Museum Siam

 Navigating the art of prayer at this shrine is a straightforward process: